icholy/Absolution/README.md

   // Find and parse script tags where type="text/uzi" findStyleSheets?: boolean;

-  // Walk the dom and find elements with `u-rect` or `u-style` attributes. findElements?: boolean;
+  // Walk the dom and find elements with `uz-rect` or `uz-style` attributes. findElements?: boolean;

   // Use the selectors in the stylesheets to lookup elements in the dom.